@nextcloud/vite-config

 })

-There is also a configuration for libraries, this configuration will handle the output directory correctly and automatically mark all dependencies
+There is also a configuration for libraries, this configuration will handle the output directory correctly and automatically mark all dependencies as external:

 import { createLibConfig } from '@nextcloud/vite-config'